senarvi/theanolm/docs/applying.rst

   best token.
 This means effectively that we assume that the influence of a word is limited to the probability of the next N words.
 Recombination seems to have little effect on word error rate before N is closer to 20.

+--prune-relative : R
+  If this argument is given, the ``--max-tokens-per-node`` and ``--beam`` parameters will be adjusted relative to the number of tokens in each node.
+  Those parameters will be divided by the number of tokens and multiplied by R.
+  This is especially useful in cases such as character language models.

+--abs-min-max-tokens : N
+  Specifies a minimum value for the maximum number of tokens, when using ``--prune-relative``.

+--abs-min-beam : logprob
+  Specifies a minimum value for the beam, when using ``--prune-relative``.

 The work can be divided to several jobs for a compute cluster, each processing the same number of lattices.
 For example, the following SLURM job script would